 Will a crown be obvious if I get one in my smile?
 Have you recently discovered you have a big cavity and are wondering how you can fix your smile cosmetically?
-Are you worried whether or not it’s even possible?
-Do you need an extraction and a restorative treatment that will keep the rest of your smile in tact?
+Are you worried about whether or not it’s even possible?
+Do you need an extraction and a restorative treatment that will keep the rest of your smile intact?
 Dental crowns have a variety of uses and benefits, which is why they have become one of the most popular forms of restoration.
 If you want a more attractive and stronger smile, it is time to see how a dental crown can help.

 Won’t a dental crown be obvious and look out of place?

 Tooth breakage, decay, and failed dental work negatively affect the appearance and functionality of your teeth.
-Dr. James Fondriest, a Chicago cosmetic dentist, places top-quality porcelain crowns that will repair your teeth and improve the way you look.
+Dr. James Fondriest, a Chicago cosmetic dentist, places top quality porcelain crowns that will repair your teeth and improve the way you look.

-Unlike metal crowns, porcelain crowns:
+Unlike metal based crowns, porcelain crowns: